jimmysmits/CloudNotes/Preparation-Exam.md

 - **Output values** are like return values for a Terraform module.
 - **Local values** are a convenience feature for assigning a short name to an expression.

+### (Input) variables
+Each input variable accepted by a module must be declared using a variable block.
+Terraform CLI defines optional arguments for variable declarations.

 <img src="https://miro.medium.com/max/1400/1*_FWwGch6_ettk6ZvYPYwAw.png" width="800"/>[^1]

-### (Input) variables
-Terraform CLI defines the following optional arguments for variable declarations:

-- `default` - A default value which then makes the variable optional.
-- `type` - This argument specifies what value types are accepted for the variable.
-- `description` - This specifies the input variable's documentation.
-- `validation` - A block to define validation rules, usually in addition to type constraints.
-- `sensitive` - Limits Terraform UI output when the variable is used in configuration.
-- `nullable` - Specify if the variable can be null within the module.

-Input variables permit the end-user to set a variable manually after running `terraform plan`, we can add a "description," and when we run a plan, it shows a message.
+Input variables enables the end-user to set a variable manually after running `terraform plan`, we can add a `description` and after Terraform has run the plan it will show a message to enter a specific value.

 Example:
 ```